 Format: The paper should be double-spaced, have one-inch margins, be in twelve-point font, stapled in the upper left corner, have an MLA header in the upper left, and be supported by appropriate research and/ or citations as needed.
 Support your assertions!

-Please include these headings in your writing a the top of each section:
+Please include the headings in bold at the top of each section:

 The story: Tell the story briefly but completely.
 Don't get bogged down in extraneous details.
 Give the primary events and their effects on the characters.
 Give location, historical time, passage of time, and any other salient features that will help us to understand the story, but do not make it a list of plot actions—tell me the story that the characters lived.
 Thinking about character or theme is a better way into the story than plot.
 This is objective, not subjective.